cksystemsteaching/selfie/README.md

-./selfie: 123 characters read in 14 lines and 0 comments ./selfie: with 79(64.23%) characters in 42 actual symbols ./selfie: 0 global variables, 2 procedures, 0 string literals ./selfie: 2 calls, 2 assignments, 1 while, 0 if, 2 return
+./selfie: 123 characters read in 14 lines and 0 comments ./selfie: with 79(64.23%) characters in 42 actual symbols ./selfie: 0 global variables, 2 procedures, 0 string literals ./selfie: 2 assignments, 1 while, 0 if, 1 calls, 2 return
-./selfie: symbol table search time was 3 iterations on average and 61 in total ./selfie: 512 bytes generated with 126 instructions and 8 bytes of data ./selfie: init:    lui: 2(1.58%), addi: 57(45.23%) ./selfie: memory:  ld: 23(18.25%), sd: 12(9.52%)
+./selfie: 12 symbol table lookups in 1 iterations on average ./selfie: 512 bytes generated with 126 instructions and 8 bytes of data ./selfie: init:    lui: 2(1.58%), addi: 57(45.23%) ./selfie: memory:  ld: 23(18.25%), sd: 12(9.52%)